 Despite the culprit-of -the-week sequence, reaching the second half of the anime becomes more detailed as to the actual narrative and a settled plot is depicted which mainly focuses on two highlights – the antagonist of the series, Marquis Albert de Blois, Victorique’s father, with his ultimate goal to gain more power and authority; and a flashback story pertaining to Victorique’s past with her mother Cordelia.
 These events in the story make up the melodramatic element of the show which, in fact, breaks the line of the adventurous journey of both leads which partly dissatisfied me.
 Although with the sudden change of atmosphere as a large scale plot is introduced, it still follows a good blend of mystery which turns out to be more challenging, mind-blowing, and fragments and pieces of evidence become interlinked to one another on a daily basis which is quite hard to gather and internalize to unfold these mysteries.

 In addition to the mystery element, what is absolutely more engaging is the chemistry of Kujo and Victorique.
-Early episodes show the hate-to-love thing interaction of these two lovable leads.
+Early episodes show the hate-to-love interaction of these two lovable leads.
 A little splash of romance makes the mystery genre more compelling which prevents the whole narrative from its dullness and its proneness to drop the show.
 Without the romantic involvement, I don’t really think the series would gain, at least, an average rating from various viewers.
 Kujo is a dumb-ass protagonist which perfectly suits with a tsundere female lead which I know, it’s an overused chemistry especially in a harem type series, but this is different.
 The mixture of mystery and romance is depicted smoothly with thrillers as the main point and the reserved light-hearted romance as another pleasing aspect to watch out for.

-Surprisingly as it vaguely seem to happen, the near finale or let’s say the remaining one- eight portion of the show depicts a closed portrayal of the World War II which covers up the political perspective of the show.
+Surprisingly as it vaguely seems to happen, the near finale or let’s say the remaining one- eight portion of the show depicts a closed portrayal of the World War II which covers up the political perspective of the show.
 Though I was also expecting Kujo to carry on his role anytime in the series as the third imperial son of the Japanese high ranked officer, the finale isn’t something to anticipate with.
 While romance has been developed which should end up with a smooth resolution, darkness as a battle of throne doesn’t serve a purpose for a definitive solution to Marquis’ unjustifiable authority to be the Prime Minister.
-A mini action scene, a match between Marquis and Cordelia, draws me a shocking response which I felt it was forcefully done to achieve and developed the character of Marquis.
+A mini action scene, a match between Marquis and Cordelia, drew me a shocking response which I felt it was forcefully done to achieve and develop the character of Marquis.
 Still, he gets the worst characterization in the entire show.

 Victorique’s development is evidently seen throughout the series.
 From her strong, socially aloof role, dense nature and tsundere character, the show doesn’t have a hard time to make her metamorphosis, transforming her into a sentimental, loving girl, and good friend to Kujo.
 It’s all because the existence of her past that makes the whole thing different from its small scale plot from the beginning.
 Kujo, on the other hand, despite delivering a fair volume of dialogue to solve a particular mystery, he remains static with his character.
 He possesses a simple disposition but most of the time looks so dumb and annoying in front of Victorique until I learned to appreciate him in the near finale.

 Animation is pretty well-done.
-I was completely satisfied with the decent visual of the characters and background setting by Bones studio as it delivers neatly created outline and fairly contrasted scheme which doesn’t look too light or too dark.
+I am completely satisfied with the decent visual of the characters and background setting by Bones studio as it delivers neatly created outline and fairly contrasted scheme which doesn’t look too light or too dark.
 It doesn’t have something special to offer in the first place but I don’t demand either.
 I’ve been always fascinated to the visuals of various anime by Bones such as Fullmetal Alchemist and Ouran High School Host Club, and it wouldn’t be impossible for me to get attached with the same studio.

 The opening theme titled “Destin Histoire” by Risa Yoshiki has a cute shoujo-ish melody which blends perfectly with Kujo and Victorique’s adventure.
 Listening to the song made me anticipate that the anime could offer a mixture of mystery and romance with splash of fictional world of Europe.
-The two ending themes, “Resuscitated Hope” and “Unity”, respectively illustrated for half of the series, is performed by the same artist, Lisa Komine.
+The two ending themes, “Resuscitated Hope” and “Unity”, respectively illustrated for the half of the series, is performed by the same artist, Lisa Komine.
 Her wonderful voice complements smoothly with the well-performed instrumental of the song.

 Overall, Gosick is an average mystery anime I could easily find along the corner.
 It could have been a potentially masterpiece work if the series consistently follows the adventurous sequence of the two main leads.
 The routinely problem-solving approach would be much entertaining than incorporating a large scope of plot that centers on Victorique’s family issue which is depicted in a rushed manner.
 Nevertheless, I still enjoyed the 24-episode anime series.
 The romance part is worth watching which makes the series a lot more special.
 I still recommend it for those who seek a not-so-deep mystery fiction that is made with a basic mentality.
 However, if you’re a hardcore mystery enthusiast, Gosick isn’t something to get hooked up with.